The System Design Courses

 InfluxDB Cloud Serverless Storage pricing 2023-08

 The pricing table indicates that the cost for Storage is priced at $0.002 per GB-hour, which approximately equates to $1.44 per GB-month.
 In comparison, the Amazon S3 Pricing as of the same period (August 2023) stands at roughly $0.023 per GB.
 The storage costs between these two platforms show a significant difference, with a ratio of about 60:1.
-Therefore, it's highly recommended to utilize long-term storage for historical data as a cost-saving measure.
+Therefore, moving historical data to long-term storage reduces storage cost.

 Data Store